adlnet/xAPI-Spec/xAPI.md

 #### 4.1.8 Stored

 ###### Description
 The time at which a Statement is stored by the LRS.
+This can be any time between when the LRS receives the Statement and when it is written to storage.

 ###### Details
 The stored property is the literal time the Statement was stored.
 The LRS will use [Timestamp](#timestamp)